apache/pekko/akka-docs/src/main/paradox/stream/actor-interop.md

 Java
 :   @@snip [IntegrationDocTest.java](/akka-docs/src/test/java/jdocs/stream/IntegrationDocTest.java) { #ask-actor }

-The stream can be completed with failure by sending `akka.actor.Status.Failure` as reply from the actor.
+The stream can be completed with failure by sending `org.apache.pekko.actor.Status.Failure` as reply from the actor.

 If the `ask` fails due to timeout the stream will be completed with `TimeoutException` failure.
 If that is not desired outcome you can use `recover`